inspec/inspec/docs/profiles.md

 * `inspec.yml` includes the profile description (required)
 * `controls` is the directory in which all tests are located (required)
-* `libraries` is the directory in which all InSpec resource extensions are located (optional)
+* `libraries` is the directory in which all Chef InSpec resource extensions are located (optional)
 * `files` is the directory with additional files that a profile can access (optional)
 * `README.md` should be used to explain the profile, its scope, and usage

-See a complete example profile in the InSpec open source repository: [Example InSpec Profile](https://github.com/chef/inspec/tree/master/examples/profile)
+See a complete example profile in the Chef InSpec open source repository: [Example Chef InSpec Profile](https://github.com/chef/inspec/tree/master/examples/profile)

-Also check out [Explore InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally to learn more about how profiles are structured with hands-on examples.
+Also check out [Explore Chef InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally to learn more about how profiles are structured with hands-on examples.

 ## inspec.yml